Traka-Dev/wp-cardano-delegation-btn/README.md

-# WP Cardano Delegation BTN
+# WP Cardano Delegation Button
 Plugin for wordpress to create a delegation cardano ada button for nami, eternl wallets for your favorite stake pool.

 ## Requirements